UIResourceRenderer Component

 Metadata Usage Examples

-When a resource is created on the server with metadata, the UIResourceRenderer
+When a resource is created on the server with metadata, the UIResourceRenderer automatically applies the configuration:

 // Server-side resource creation (for reference)